mattearly/DarkAndDarkerLobbyHelper/readme.md

     - numpad6 - Gather all from goblin
     - numpad7 - Sell at Collector
     - numpad8 - Sell at Vendor
-    - numpad9 - Go To Marketplace
+    - numpad9 - Go To Marketplace Search
     - numpadDiv - next market seller quickbutton - assumes you have 9 toons on char select screen
     - numpadMulti - Buy White Pickaxe
     - numpadSub - Buy Bandages